AnarchistHoneybun/Hackathon2_CSD102/cpp_sub/README.md

 During login too, passwords input by the user are stored for an extremely short while in the memory, as they are immediately hashed after input and then are matched against the pre-encrypted values in the database.

-Our codealso implements a rate-limiter on the password entry module, which ensures brute force attacks are impeded by restricting input after a certain number of inputs.
+Our code also implements a rate-limiter on the password entry module, which ensures brute force attacks are impeded by restricting input after a certain number of inputs.

 ## Program Flow